chtheodoro/habfuzz/README.md

 Email. stamou@central.ntua.gr
 URL. https://www.hydro.ntua.gr/?set_language=en

+### Contributing
-##### To report bugs, possible amendments or anything else you would like to discuss, please contact Mr. Christos Theodoropoulos at ctheodor@hcmr.gr
+To report bugs, possible amendments or anything else you would like to discuss, please file a GitHub issue or contact Mr. Christos Theodoropoulos at ctheodor@hcmr.gr.
+Pull requests are highly welcomed.